JoanneH6512/Bike-Sales-Excel-Data-Cleaning-/README.md

 ---
  📊 Key Outcome
 The final deliverable is an interactive Excel dashboard that allows users to filter and explore bike sales performance efficiently, supporting basic business analysis and decision-making.
+This project was completed as a hands=on leanring exercise  to a strengthen pratical EXcel and data anlaysis skills and showcase the some of the foundational Excel skill that I've learned on my own

 ---

-📁 Files
-- `Bike_Sales_Dashboard.xlsx` – Cleaned data, pivot tables, charts, and dashboard

-This project was completed as a hands-on learning exercise to strengthen practical Excel and data analysis skills.